kevinjquirion/portfolio_optimization/README.md

     max_sharpe: weights, returns, volatility, and sharpe ratio of the simulation with the highest Sharpe ratio

     min_volatility: weights, returns, volatility, and sharpe ratio of the simulation with the lowest volatility

+# In the works #

+Adding a method which takes as an argument the desired risk and returns the weights corresponding to the maximim returns for this level of risk